Plantar fasciitis is inflammation of the thick band of tissue that connects to the heel bone.

 - Pain that gets better with rest

 The doctor will ask about your symptoms and health history.
 A foot exam will be done.
-This will usually make the diagnosis.
+This will usually be enough make the diagnosis.

 That goal of treatment is to manage symptoms and give the foot time to heal.
 Options are: